avm-sistemas/.github/profile/README.md

 ## Hi there 👋

-I have here some applications.
+I have here some of my applications.

+At [my personal github](https://github.com/avmesquita), I will maintain studies and tests.

+At this repositories, I will maintain stable software, some in development stage and some archived.

 Did you like any of them?

 Do you think any of these solutions could be your path?

-What do you think about contacting me, talking about your needs and who knows, maybe your solution is closer than you think.
+If you need help with software development, call me.

 (Andre Mesquita.com)